Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 \item Assume the form of the intermediate probability density $q_\syt(\x)$, and fit the parameters of this distribution using the current ensemble data $\Xenssyt$.
 Compute the corresponding negative gradient-log-likelihood function $-\nablax \log q_\syt(\x)$. \item Compute the optimal drift via formula \cref{eq:drift-ensemble} by evaluating the above gradients at particle states. \end{enumerate} The assumptions on the form of the prior distribution $\PB$ and of the intermediate distribution $q_\syt$ can differ from each other.
 These choices dictate the parameterization of the VFP method.
 We use the abbreviations in \cref{tab:parameterized-families} to distinguish between them.
 For instance, we use the notation VFP(GH) to indicate a Gaussian assumption on the prior distribution and a Huber assumption on the intermediate distribution.
 VFPLn(G) is used to denote the Langevin variant of the Fokker-Planck dynamics with a Gaussian assumption on the prior. \Cref{tab:parameterized-families} provides a non-exhaustive list of parameterized families of distributions: \begin{itemize} \item A general approach to parametrized distributions involves mixture modeling with an arbitrary set of parameters estimated from the corresponding ensemble.
-Though not implemented in this work, it is of high research interest. \item The multivariate Gaussian distribution is an assumption similar to that made in ensemble Kalman filter methods. \item The multivariate Laplace and the multivariate Huber distributions from robust statistics~\cite{Sandu_2017_robust-DA}. \item The kernel parametrization is used in the reinterpretation of the mapping particle filter~\cite{Pulido_2019_mapping-PF} and the high-dimensional flow filter~\cite{Hu_2020_mapping-PF} in the VFP framework.
-Specifically, the mapping particle filter is seen as a kernel parametrization on both $q_\syt(\x)$ and $\PB(\x)$ i.e., VFP(KK), and the high-dimensional flow filter~\cite{Hu_2020_mapping-PF} is seen as a kernel parametrization of $q_\syt(\x)$ and a Gaussian parametrization of $\PB(\x)$ i.e., VFP(GK). \end{itemize}
+Though not implemented in this work, it is of high research interest. \item The multivariate Gaussian distribution is an assumption similar to that made in ensemble Kalman filter methods. \item The multivariate Laplace and the multivariate Huber distributions from {the field of} robust statistics~\cite{Huber_2011_Stats,Sandu_2017_robust-DA}. \item {In the VFP framework, the mapping particle filter~\cite{Pulido_2019_mapping-PF} and the high-dimensional flow filter~\cite{Hu_2020_mapping-PF} can be derived by embedding the optimal drift with $\mathcal{A}_\syt = q_\syt$ in an RKHS, eliminating $q_\syt$, and making kernel and Gaussian parameterizations on $\PB(\x)$. } \end{itemize}

 \begin{remark} The assumptions on $\PB(\x)$ and $\PO(\y \mid \x)$ directly impact the approximation of $\PA$, toward which particles converge in the limit.
 The assumptions and parameterizations made for $q_\syt$ change the way particles move towards the posterior, but not the limit of the process. \end{remark}